Murder of Zara Aleena

-On 26 June 2022, Zara Aleena was sexually assaulted and murdered as she was walking home in Ilford by Jordan McSweeney.
+On 26 June 2022, Zara Aleena was sexually assaulted and murdered as she was walking home in Ilford, East London, by Jordan McSweeney.
 The murder attracted attention after it was discovered McSweeney had committed numerous other offences and should have been recalled to prison.

 Murder

 Aleena had begun working at the Royal Courts of Justice five weeks before her death.

-Around 2am on 26 June, Aleena left a bar on Ilford High Street close to Ilford railway station and began walking up Cranbrook Road towards Valentines Park.
+Around 02:00 on 26 June 2022, Aleena left a bar on High Road close to Ilford railway station and began walking up Cranbrook Road towards Valentines Park.
 At the same time, McSweeney had been thrown out of a bar for harassing staff and had subsequently approached several other women.
-At 2:17am, Aleena was violently attacked by McSweeney on Cranbrook Road.
-She was discovered collapsed on a driveway, struggling to breathe, and was taken to the Royal London Hospital where she died of her injuries.
+At 02:17, Aleena was violently attacked by McSweeney, after he had followed two other women, on Cranbrook Road.
+She was discovered collapsed on a driveway, struggling to breathe, given CPR, and was taken to the Royal London Hospital where she died of her injuries.